ProjectEntropy/contracts/README.md

 ### Guardians :guardsman:

+Guardians :guardsman: take on the responsibility to fulfil and document everything within the Action Stream :clipboard: as organised by and voted on by the wider community.

+They have, in addition to the rights of all Citizens :running:, access to any shared funds moved to the Slush Pool :moneybag: by the community voting as a whole.

+Guardians are also able to mark Citizens as trusted, allowing for a human-based proof of individuality system.

 Any Citizen :running: can be elected to be a Guardian :guardsman: by an accepted Action :bulb:

-Guardians :guardsman: take on the responsibility to fulfil and document everything within the Action Stream :clipboard: as organised by and voted on by the wider community.

-Guardians :guardsman: have, in addition to the rights of all Citizens :running:, access to any shared funds moved to the Slush Pool :moneybag: by the community voting as a whole.
+Guardians are accountable to the wider community and can, if needs be, be unelected by a successful Action against them.

 ### Actions and Funds :bulb: :moneybag: